-So you tried to open a .rar file you downloaded on the Internet or transferred from a friend's hard drive.
-Then you get a weird error, and you can't open the file.
+So you tried to open a .rar file you downloaded on the Internet or received from a colleague/friend via email.
+Then you get a weird error on your Mac because the file couldn’t be opened.

-Luckily, I managed to fix the problem with an amazing program called The Unarchiver, one of the top 10 best RAR extractor programs I've shared below.
+Luckily, I managed to fix it with an amazing app called The Unarchiver, the best RAR extractor app for Mac.
+Plus, it’s still free.

 Why use RAR?
 Because it reduces the size of your files and folders while keeping all the content 100% intact.
 With a RAR, it’s much easier to store on removable media or transferred over the Internet.

-How to Open an RAR Archive on Mac?
+How to Open a RAR Archive on Mac?

-Unlike other archive files, like ZIP files which can be directly created or extracted by using the default function on Mac OS X, a RAR file can only be opened using third-party software…which, unfortunately, Apple has not built into their machines.
+Unlike other archive files, for example, a ZIP archive can be directly created or extracted by using the default function on Mac, a RAR file can only be opened using third-party software…which, unfortunately, Apple has not built into the Archive Utility, yet.

 1. The Unarchiver

 The Unarchiver is my favorite.
-Like the name indicates, it unpacks almost any archive instantly without launching the app.
-Most importantly, it's very powerful, and does what the built-in Archive Utility can’t--extracts RAR files.
+As the name indicates, it unpacks almost any archive instantly without launching the app.
+The app is very powerful and even does what the built-in Archive Utility can’t — extracts RAR archives.
 It also supports handling filenames in foreign character sets.
-By the way, it's open source and works on both OS X and iOS.

 Another great open source app, the B1 Free Archiver serves as an all-in-one program for managing file archives.
 As you can see from the screenshot above, this tool allows you to create, open and extract archives.
 It opens .rar, .zip, and 35 other file formats.
 Besides Mac, there are also versions for Windows, Linux, and Android.